juanico10/Pihole_list/README.md

 certbot certonly --manual --preferred-challenges=dns --rsa-key-size 4096 --email usuario@ejemplo.com --agree-tos --server https://acme-v02.api.letsencrypt.org/directory -d "*.your_domain"
 ~~~

-4. Finally, it will ask to make an <code>_acme-challenge</code> TXT record in our name server provider with the content it tells us:
+:four: Finally, it will ask to make an <code>_acme-challenge</code> TXT record in our name server provider with the content it tells us:
-With cerbot, when using the dns challenge, certbot will ask you to place a` TXT DNS` record with specific contents under the domain name consisting of the hostname for which you want a certificate issued, prepended by `_acme-challenge`.
+With cerbot, when using the dns challenge, certbot will ask you to place a` TXT DNS` record with specific contents under the domain name consisting of the hostname for which you want a certificate issued, prepended `_acme-challenge`.
 For example, for the domain `example.com`, a zone file entry would look like:
 ```shell
 _acme-challenge.example.com.
 300 IN TXT "gfj9Xq...Rg85nM"
 ```

 It creates the following files, in the directory <code>/etc/letsencrypt/live/</code>:
  - <code>fullchain.pem</code> – your SSL certificate encrypted in PEM.
  - <code>privkey.pem</code> – your private key encrypted in PEM.

 #### Configuración de Lets encrypt
 To check if the certificate will self-renew: